-Sudden Subject Access Requests (SAR) can sometimes expose poor Data Protection procedures.
+Sudden Subject Access Requests (SARs) can sometimes expose poor Data Protection procedures.
 And patients’ health records tick every box when it comes to highly sensitive personal information.

 But when you’re busy providing premium customer care to patients, ensuring staff are satisfied and keeping an eye on your budget, losing focus on data protection compliance is easy.